Grandclosing/electron-react-ts/README.md

 `"name"` - set this to the name of your project `"version"` - set this to whatever version your project is in your versioning scheme

-5. Remove the `.git` directory from the top-level directory - then create one for your own project
+5. Remove the `.git` directory from the top-level directory - then create one for your own project, and add a remote to your Github project

 `> rm -rf .git && git init`
+`> git remote add origin [your Github project URL here]`

+You can troubleshoot/verify your remote with:

+`> git remote -v`

 6. Run the project - this will start up a development server, display boilerplate UI in an Electron window, complete with hot-reloading for fast, on-the-fly updates as you code.